 In the Pomuch Cemetery You will also see tombs boarded up in a traditional way, where they are buried and kept in funeral boxes.
 These dead also dress for Day of the Dead, cleaning and painting the tombstones, as they do in other places like Hoctún.
 Obviously it is not so shocking, but it is a very nice act.
 The relatives take paint and repaint the tombstones with colors and letters, so they dress them.

 One of the people I spoke with explained to me that it was very sad to see the neglected dead, it is not good to forget about the loved ones.
 We have to continue taking care of them in death, because Even if they are dead, they are still with us.
-I was able to talk with the majority of families who went to dress their dead, it was a great learning for me.
-From respect, curiosity and humanity, with the camera as support and not as the end of the visit, the experience in Pomuch filled my heart.
+I was able to talk with most of the families who went to dress their dead, it was a great learning for me.
+Out of respect, curiosity and humanity, with the camera as a support and not as the end of the visit, the experience at Pomuch filled my heart.